deephaven/deephaven-core/README.md

 On Windows, these commands must be run using WSL 2.

-If any dependencies are missing or are unsupported versions, see [Launch Deephaven from pre-built images](https://deephaven.io/core/docs/tutorials/launch-pre-built).
+If any dependencies are missing or unsupported versions are installed, see [Launch Deephaven from pre-built images](https://deephaven.io/core/docs/tutorials/launch-pre-built).

 ### Quick Start: Python